helenphan0/pictionary/readme.md

 This app is an exercise in Node.js and Socket.io.
 It contains the following features:

 - A prompt for a user to enter a nickname.
-The first user to enter is designated as the drawer, subsequent users are guesser.
+The first user to enter is designated as the drawer, subsequent users are guessers.

 - The drawer is able to draw on the canvas and all other users can view the drawing.